datacentricdesign/iob22/computational-thinking/04-generative-art/step2.md

 ---

 The project is slowly building up.
 We structured the code in functions that we can reuse.
-In this step, we explore a two strategies to make the code more reusable: module and refactoring.
+In this step, we explore two strategies to make the code more reusable: module and refactoring.

 ## What is a Module?